 Our school has performed very well financially with our revenue being significantly augmented via a number of external sources.
 The monthly local Murrabit market continues to be an excellent source (via the hard work of the majority of our families) as do other locally raised monies and donations (from local Clubs and groups).
-We have been able to maintain a very healthy budget to accompany and support the completion of our new building and the subsequent and ongoing development of the school grounds to complement this.
-Grants which have previously been carefully husbanded, are now being used, as planned, to ensure the successful completion of all aspects of our grounds redevelopment program to provide the outstanding facility that we wish to see for the ongoing education of children in our local area.
+We have been able to maintain a very healthy budget to accompany and support the ongoing redevelopment of the school grounds to complement our new building.
+Grants which have previously been carefully husbanded, have in the past 2 years been utilised, as planned, to ensure the successful completion of all aspects of our grounds redevelopment program and to provide the outstanding facility that we wish to see for the ongoing education of children in our local area.